 - 1. Cosmetic Procedures, including the following:

 - Abdominoplasty.

 - Body contouring, such as lipoplasty.

 - Calf implants.

+- Hair removal, except as part of a genital reconstruction procedure by a physician for the treatment of Gender Dysphoria.

+- Hair transplantation.

 - Liposuction.

+- Mastopexy.

 - Pectoral implants for chest masculinization.

+- Rhinoplasty.

 - Skin resurfacing.